Stroke & Vascular Disorders

 • Peripheral nervous system complications | ||

 CNS complications after left heart catheterization are rare.
-Ischemic stroke occurs most commonly (55%), followed by transient ischemic attack (26%), contrast reaction (15%), and neurologic symptoms of unknown etiology (4%).
-The most common symptom is visual disturbances including diplopia and visual loss.
-Hemiparesis with or without aphasia, facial weakness with or without aphasia/dysarthria, and paresis in face and arm were also described.
-Transient unresponsiveness, transient global amnesia, seizures, delirium, and migraine may follow left heart catheterization.
+Ischemic stroke is the most common (55%), followed by transient ischemic attack (26%), contrast reaction (15%), and neurologic symptoms of unknown etiology (4%).
+The most common symptom is visual disturbances, including diplopia and visual loss.
+Hemiparesis or aphasia, facial weakness with or without aphasia or dysarthria, and paresis in the face and arm were also described.
+Transient unresponsiveness, transient global amnesia, seizures, delirium, and migraine may also follow left heart catheterization.

-Ischemic stroke caused by large vessel occlusion has worse outcome compared with small vessel occlusion (110).
-Cerebral embolism likely results from dislodging debris from atheromatous aortic arch or clots forming at the catheter tip.
+Ischemic stroke caused by large vessel occlusion has a worse outcome compared with small vessel occlusion (149).
+Cerebral embolism usually originates from the atheromatous aortic arch or the clots forming at the catheter tip.

 Femoral nerve injury.
 Femoral artery puncture can rarely cause pseudoaneurysm, hematoma, arteriovenous fistula, and femoral artery occlusion.
-Femoral nerve compression (incidence of 0.2%) severity ranges from mild transient sensory neuropathy to disabling paralysis.
-Average delay from catheterization to recognition of symptoms is 37 hours; severe pain precedes the diagnosis of neuropathy in about half of patients.
-Although initially disabling, the neuropathy usually resolves completely; surgery is only recommended if there are coexisting complications (62).
+Femoral nerve compression incidence is 0.2%.
+The severity ranges from mild transient sensory neuropathy to disabling paralysis.
+The average delay from catheterization to recognition of symptoms is 37 hours; severe pain precedes the diagnosis of neuropathy in about half of patients.
+Although initially disabling, neuropathy usually resolves completely; surgery is only recommended if there are coexisting complications (87).

 Neurologic complications of other cardiac procedures.

+Aortic aneurysm repair.
 Aneurysms of the aortic arch are often treated by surgery.
-In a series of 284 patients undergoing aortic aneurysm repair, death or stroke occurred in 6.6% (123).
+In a series of 284 patients undergoing aortic aneurysm repair, death or stroke occurred in 6.6% (165).
 Transient neurologic dysfunction occurred in 9.2%.
 Two patients developed brachial plexus injury from axillary artery cannulation.
 In another report of 103 patients undergoing total aortic arch replacement, about 9% developed stroke, and approximately 7% had transient neurologic deficits.
-Four percent also had paraparesis or paraplegia (130).
+Four percent also had paraparesis or paraplegia (176).

 Hypothermic circulatory arrest and selective cerebral perfusion are used to minimize these complications.
-In a series of 39 consecutive patients undergoing aortic arch replacement surgery with selective brain perfusion by axillary artery cannulation, only 1 patient had a permanent postoperative neurologic deficit, and 2 patients had temporary deficits (116).
+In a series of 39 consecutive patients undergoing aortic arch replacement surgery with selective brain perfusion by axillary artery cannulation, only one patient had a permanent postoperative neurologic deficit, and two patients had temporary deficits (156).

 Cardiac valve surgery.